johnnychhsu/Interview_notes/database_related.md

 2. non-repeatable read : when a transaction read the same row twice but get different value.
 3. phantom read : when two same queries are executed, the rows retrieved by the two are different.

+**Deadlock avoidance and deadlock prevention** <br />
+1. Avoidance : If the database is small, then we can use this scenario.
+Such as ask for resources in the same order.
+2. Prevention :
+    1. wait-die scheme : If both t1 and t2 ask for the same resource, the younger transaction is killed, the older is allowed to wait.

+3. Starvation problem : Due to unfair priority, some transaction might wait forever.
+We can solve this by first-come-first-serve, according to the origin request time.

 ### Index in DB
 1. Primary Index : An ordered index, usually the key attribute of the table.
 2. Secondary Index : May be non-ordered.
 Can be other candidate key or non-key value.